Arctic policy of Canada: Protection of the environment

 Environmental concerns include global warming, preservation of flora and fauna, shipping traffic, and oil exploration.
 As a consequence of the SS Manhattan's venture through the Northwest Passage, the Canadian government enacted the Arctic Waters Pollution Prevention Act.

 Improving and devolving governance

 Canada has had a paternalistic relationship with its Aboriginal peoples in the past.
 The creation of Nunavut has helped promote self-government.

 Scientific Research

 Many Canadian institutions conduct research in the Arctic.
 As part of its Arctic policy, in the summer of 2010, the Canadian Government announced plans to build a High Arctic Research Station.
-This station will be built as an integral part of Canada's Northern Strategy and serves political purposes, such as asserting Canada's sovereignty in the high north, as much as concrete research objectives.
+This station was built as an integral part of Canada's Northern Strategy and serves political purposes, such as asserting Canada's sovereignty in the high north, as much as concrete research objectives.
 Cambridge Bay was chosen after a feasibility study that also included Pond Inlet and Resolute as potential locations.
-It will be a year-round, multidisciplinary facility exploring the cutting-edge of Arctic science and technology issues; opening is foreseen in 2017.
-Total costs are as yet unknown, but pre-construction design alone is budgeted at C$18 million.
+It is a year-round, multidisciplinary facility exploring the cutting-edge of Arctic science and technology issues which opened in 2019.
+Total cost was $250 million.